-samples of the reservoir, caprock, and other overlying rocks, collected from the deep boreholes, should be tested using special equipment that measure how much force, and in what direction, a rock can resist before it breaks.
+Any faults or fracture zones in the area, and their mechanical characteristics, should also be defined.
+Then ideally core samples of the reservoir, caprock, and other overlying rocks, collected from the deep boreholes, should be tested using special equipment that measures how much force, and in what direction, a rock can resist before it breaks.
 This defines the rock strength.

-These data, combined with results from the static, dynamic, and geochemical models, will be inserted into the geomechanical models to estimate the maximum amount of pressure that can be applied and what areas of weakness may exist in the system.
+> These data, combined with results from the static, dynamic, and geochemical models, will be inserted into the geomechanical models to estimate the maximum amount of pressure that can be applied and what areas of weakness may exist in the system.
 Because of this it is critical that dynamic and geomechanical modelling be conducted in close collaboration.